PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ![image](https://user-images.githubusercontent.com/46163555/68538926-2a474b00-034a-11ea-8da4-772498314656.png)

-You can click the "Popup" button in the PySimpleGUI window and you'll see a popup window, proving the your GUI is still alive and operational.
+You can click the "Popup" button in the PySimpleGUI window, and you'll see a popup window, proving the your GUI is still alive and operational.

 ```python